saurav717/Chiba-Nishizeki/README.md

 n - number of nodes;
 alpha - arboricity of the graph

+The time complexity of Chiba nishizeki Algorithm is polynomial over the size of the graph(number of nodes)

 **Leapfrog trijoin**
     - For more information about this algorithm, please refer to this paper : [Link](https://arxiv.org/abs/1210.0481)